cboard-org/cboard/roadmap.md

 ## Quarter 1 - Profiles - Winter 2018
 The first quarter focuses on providing support for user login, a basic REST API and DB layer implementation, this is done so we can sync user's boards and settings to the cloud and across platforms.

-## Quarter 2 - Enviornment - Spring 2018
+## Quarter 2 - Environment - Spring 2018
 The second quarter deals mainly with environments.
 Setting up an environment for QA and Production.
 Choosing a suitable cloud service (Azure?), migration, setting up load balancers.

 ## Quarter 3 - Hardware support - Summer 2018